CONDITIONS OF THE NOSE

 ENDOSCOPIC SINUS SURGERY

-Mr. Anwar is providing a novel therapeutic technology to his patients that revolutionised the management of frontal sinus disease and eustachian tube dysfuncion, referred to as Balloon Sinus Dilatation and Balloon Eustachian Tuboplasty respectively.
-Recurrent frontal sinus disease can be caused by a damage to the drainage pathway of the frontal sinus (the air pocket within the bone of the forehead) during a routine Endoscopic Sinus Surgery (FESS) that subsequently causes scarring and further stenosis of the sinus opening (ostia).
-Balloon frontal sinuplasty offers a minimally invasive and less damaging procedure which causes less scarring and future stenosis of the frontal sinus ostia.
-It also reduced the rate of recurrence and the need to subsequent surgeries.
+Mr. Anwar is providing a novel therapeutic technology to his patients that revolutionized the management of frontal sinus disease and eustachian tube dysfunction, referred to as Balloon Sinus Dilatation and Balloon Eustachian Tuboplasty, respectively.
+Recurrent frontal sinus disease can be caused by damage to the drainage pathway of the frontal sinus (the air pocket within the bone of the forehead) during a routine Endoscopic Sinus Surgery (FESS) that subsequently causes scarring and further stenosis of the sinus opening (ostia).
+Balloon frontal sinuplasty offers a minimally invasive and less damaging procedure, which causes less scarring and future stenosis of the frontal sinus ostia.
+It also reduced the rate of recurrence and the need for subsequent surgeries.

-Eustachian Tube Dysfunction (ETD) in adults are often caused by frequent air-travels, post- viral upper respiratory tract infection and chronic rhinosinusitis.
+Eustachian Tube Dysfunction (ETD) in adults is often caused by frequent air travel, post-viral upper respiratory tract infection, and chronic rhinosinusitis.
 They are often transient and might be managed successfully with a long-term topical nasal steroid.
-Short-term ventilation tube insertion (grommets) are another way of dealing with ETD when topical medical treatment alone fails.
+Short-term ventilation tube insertion (grommets) is another way of dealing with ETD when topical medical treatment alone fails.
 Balloon Tuboplasty offers a minimally invasive procedure with several positive studies supporting its effective use in ETD as a one-off alternative to ventilation tube insertion.
 It works by inserting a balloon via the nose into the eustachian tube orifice and dilating the cartilaginous tube.

 ENDOSCOPIC SINUS SURGERY